Andrei0872/my-dev-notes/notebooks/ngrx.md

 }
 ```

-`_RESOLVED_META_REDUCERS` when injected in `createReducerFactory` will be an array resulted from merging the built-in meta-reducers with the custom ones.
+`_RESOLVED_META_REDUCERS` when injected in `createReducerFactory`, it will be an array resulted from merging the built-in meta-reducers with the custom ones.

-There are 2 built-in meta-reducers: `immutabilityCheckMetaReducer` and `serializationCheckMetaReducer`, at which we're going to have a look in the following sections.
+There are 2 built-in meta-reducers: `immutabilityCheckMetaReducer` and `serializationCheckMetaReducer`.

 `createReducerFactory` will return a function that will be called with 2 arguments: `reducers` and `initialState`.
 At the beginning, when the app is barely loaded, the function will be called with the arguments provided in `StoreModule.forRoot({ reducers, }, { initialState })`.
-When called, it will **create a chain**(_sort of linked list_) **of meta-reducers**, whose **extremity** is going to be the **reducer** itself.
+When called, it will **create a chain**(_sort of linked list_) **of meta-reducers**, whose **extremity** is going to be the **reducer**.
 This way, each meta-reducer can add behavior before and after the reducer's invocation.
 The reason it returns that function is that `createReducerFactory` will be called when `REDUCER_FACTORY` is injected in `ReducerManager` class. `ReducerManager` will keep reducers up to date when features are added/removed.
 So, for instance, when a feature comes with its reducer, `ReducerManager` will combine the existing reducer with the new one

 ```ts